 Bad Fuel Pump Will Cause a Walker Mower Not to Start

 A fuel pump is used to pump gas to the carburetor.
-When the pump is no longer able to build pressure using the vacuum in the crankcase to push fuel to the carburetor, it must be replaced.
+When the pump is no longer able to draw fuel out of the fuel tank using the vacuum in the crankcase to get fuel to the carburetor, it must be replaced.

 While there are different types of fuel pumps, most lawn mowers use vacuum fuel pumps.
 You may also find electric or electronic fuel pumps as well.